 There is no template for developing the why, where, and how of a customer acquisition strategy.
-The strategy should be tailored to fit the business and its target audience.
+Although, the strategy should be tailored to fit the business and its target audience.

 What success looks like, and what metrics will be used to measure it, should be established at the outset.
 When setting business and campaign goals, company leaders should consider marketing’s historical impact on growth (the percentage of new revenues that can be traced back to marketing efforts) as well as industry benchmarks.

 Customer churn should factor in as well.
 If churn is high and customer acquisition campaigns must make up for losses, it’s tough to drive growth.
-A customer retention strategy can ease some of the pressure and allow for more reasonable and attainable customer acquisition goals.
+However, a customer retention strategy can ease some of the pressure and allow for more reasonable and attainable customer acquisition goals.

 A customer acquisition strategy can be deployed on a variety of fronts: SEO optimization, content marketing, affiliate marketing, digital advertising, traditional advertising (print, TV, radio), trade shows, direct mail, email, and/or social media campaigns.